In General

 Express and Local Signs

 Another cool feature of these subway cars are the express and local signs on each end.
 Over the operators cab is a red EXP, and on the opposite side is a green LOCAL sign.
 There will be a toggle switch in the front cab to control these signs, lit by red and green LED's.
-Simple stuff.
+I could use either some plastic colored lenses I have laying around for Christmas lights, which would be easy to cut down and to shape, or, I have a bunch of theater type gels leftover from my days of "doing" lights in community theaters, and these would be super easy to trim down.

 Electrical - High Voltage Section